timsims1717/gemrunner/NOTES.md

 * Jump: jump from the ground (or boxes)
 * Pick up/Drop: Pick up an item, drop that item
 * Action: Use item (the one in your inventory)
-* Lift/Throw: Lift up an item, throw that item

 # Jumping